HDMI CEC~

 HDMI CEC is a feature of HDMI designed to control HDMI connected devices by using only one remote controller; so, individual CEC enabled devices can command and control each other without user intervention, for up to 15 devices.

-This features enables a simple Tasmota device plugged to any HDMI port of your home equipment, to control the TV and other equipments, with a protocol more standard and robust than Infra-Red.
+This feature enables a simple Tasmota device plugged to any HDMI port of your home equipment, to control the TV and other equipments, with a protocol more standard and robust than Infra-Red.

 Hardware needed~